closedloop-technologies/autocomplete-sh/README.md

 [Pull Requests](https://github.com/closedloop-technologies/autocomplete-sh/pulls) are welcome if you want to make it better!

 By default we cache the last 20 requests to reduce latency and costs.

+### Tips and Tricks

+1. If you know the command you need, but forget the parameters:  Write this:  `ffmpeg # reformat video to fit youtube` Then type **<TAB><TAB>**
+2. To set more out of a single command: Write this: `# create a github repo, init a readme, and push it to the github` Then type **<TAB><TAB>**

+If all is going well, you should see a flashing green cursor as it queries the LLM API.

+**Debugging:**
+If the last word in your command is a filename or common command, bash will try to use standard bash_completion scripts and will not trigger `autocomplete`.
+To combat this I suggest writing another word after the command (like "Please") or putting most of the line in quotes.

+Currently this only supports **`bash`**.
+If you have additional problems, please file an [issue](https://github.com/closedloop-technologies/autocomplete-sh/issues)

 ### Configuration